 Salvatore Ferragamo is another luxury brand; although, more than their watches, it is known for its shoes and other consumer products.
 This fashion brand was established in Florence in 1928 and has been known around the world for its luxurious boutiques that cater to the rich and famous.

 It was not until 2007 when Ferragamo launched its first timepiece.
-In line with the reputation of the brand, Ferragamo watches are elegant and exudes a modern flair.
+In line with the reputation of the brand, Ferragamo watches are elegant and exude a modern flair.
 However, it is worthy to note that other companies with whom they have licensing agreements and partnerships manufacture the Ferragamo watches.

+Regardless, they are beautiful and highly fashionable.
 You may also shop directly from the Salvatore Ferragamo website.